Heterogeneous popularity of metabolic reactions from evolution

-Consequently $R(t) = R(\tmax)\sum_{\tau<t} P_{\rm rec}(\tau)$ evolves first exponentially and then linearly, distinguishing the two time regime.
-Despite the exponentially growing $S$ and as much frequent expansion of individual metabolic networks in the late-time regime, most reactions recruited by individual species are already used by others, as characterized by $\beta(\tau)\sim S(\tau)^{-1}$ and constant $P_{\rm rec}(\tau)$.
-The same reaction can be recruited in the birth or expansion of different species at different times.
-The ever-recruited reactions and their compounds form the giant (percolating) component in the universal reaction-compound network with the portion of reactions in the component $R^{(gc)} \over R$ being of order one in the regime [Fig.~\ref{fig:twophases}(b)].
-Then the $\tcR^s$ of each $s$ is increasingly likely to overlap with the giant component, resulting in the decaying $\beta$.
+as shown in the inset of Fig.~\ref{fig:twophases}(a).
+Therefore, $\beta(\tau) S(\tau)$ is almost independent of $\tau$, allowing us to understand the saturation of $P_{\rm rec}(\tau)$ in the late-time regime.
+Underlying these phenomena is that the ever-recruited reactions and their compounds form the giant (percolating) component in the universal reaction-compound network.
+The portion of reactions in the component $m^{(gc)}$ is of order 1 in the late-time regime [Fig.~\ref{fig:twophases}(b)], and thus a potential new reaction for each species is increasingly likely to overlap with the giant component, resulting in the decaying $\beta$.